 Eligible credit buyers: The individuals and entities that are eligible to obtain credits and the conditions that must be met before they may do so.
 There are three types of trades described in USEPA’s Trading Policy: point-point trades, point-nonpoint trades, and nonpoint-nonpoint trades.
 The focus of this process has been point sources obtaining credits from nonpoint and point sources to meet water quality-based effluent limits.

-Trading area: The areas in which buyers and sellers can conduct trades with each other, typically upstream of the point of compliance, within the same watershed/TMDL area.
+Trading area: The areas in which buyers and sellers can conduct trades with each other, typically upstream of a TMDL’s and/or NPDES permit’s point of concern, within the same watershed/TMDL area.

 Eligible pollutants for water quality trading: Pollutants and their default units of trade.
-Units of trade can be tied to the TMDL and/or set as defaults – e.g. Total Nitrogen (lbs/year, season, or month), Total Phosphorous (lbs/year, season, or month), Oxygen Demanding Parameters (mg/L), Sediment and TSS (lbs/year, season, or month), Temperature (kilocalories/day), Toxics (generally ineligible).
+Units of trade can be tied to the TMDL and/or set as defaults – e.g. Total Nitrogen (lbs/year, season, or month), Total Phosphorous (lbs/year, season, or month), Oxygen Demanding Parameters (mg/L), Sediment and TSS (lbs/year, season, or month), Temperature (kilocalories/day).

 Eligible credit-generating actions: The set of activities (e.g. BMPs) identified to improve water quality, counteract environmental damage from other projects, or otherwise create credits (e.g. riparian shade creation and flow augmentation for temperature; BMPs and conservation actions for nutrients, sediment and BOD).

-Other regulatory requirements for eligibility: Additional conditions that must be met for a trade to occur based on existing regulatory requirements, including compliance with near-field impact requirements (to prevent hot spots), anti-backsliding (effluent limits, wasteload allocations and water quality standards cannot become less stringent than previously achieved), anti-degradation (de minimis discharges and net pollutant reduction in a watershed).
+Other conditions necessary for trading: Additional conditions that must be met for a trade to occur based on existing regulatory requirements, including compliance with near-field impact requirements (to prevent hot spots), anti-backsliding (effluent limits), anti-degradation (allocation of assimulative capacity in high quality waters for new and expanded discharges).

 Overall Trading Program Requirements

 Trading ratio: Trading ratios are multipliers that may be applied to a regulated entity’s compliance obligation as a way to ensure environmental equivalency of trades, including the following: watershed processes, and restorative processes that take time to complete.
 Risk and uncertainty may also be addressed with ratios or other means, such as credit reserve pools.
-Trading ratios may be set at default levels, and/or adjusted according to site-, and program-specific factors.
+Trading ratios may be set at default levels, and/or adjusted according to site, and program-specific factors.

-Reserve pool: A portion of credits could be held in “reserve” to account for potential project failure and the risk of unanticipated natural events.
+Reserve pool: A reserve of credits can be either a required or optional element of a trading program.
+A portion of credits could be held in “reserve” to account for potential project failure and the risk of unanticipated natural events.
 This section will define how a pool might work, including when credits can be contributed, and who manages the reserve pool.

 Regulatory baseline: The minimum level of conservation or pollution reductions that must be in place (as required by other laws and regulations) before additional practices or reductions may be eligible for trading.